ohata-toast/RDS-FOR-POSTGRESQL/en/server-dashboard.md

 ![server-dashboard-layout](https://static.toastoven.net/prod_rds_postgres/20240611/server-dashboard-layout-en.png)

-❶ click **Manage Layout** to display a pop-up screen to manage the layout.
+❶ click **Manage Layout** to display a pop-up window to manage the layout.
 ❷ You can create a layout by clicking on **+ Create Layout**.
     - Enter a layout name and click **Create** to create a layout.
 ❸ Click the button to change the layout added.